-dark chocolate chip scone with a café au lait, maybe with a half of tirimisu truffle and whipped cream on top?!
-Hmmm….both sound delicious.
-These wonderful pastries are a perfect bite with tea in the afternoon or for breakfast.
-You can make these mini scones or make them twice as large, round or triangular, serve with traditional Devonshire like cream, (that’s hard to get that here in the States…) lemon curd, or butter, but anyway you serve them, they are sure to be devoured.
 The gluten free scone here is not dry at all, since it does have 7 tablespoons of butter for the recipe!
-No, on the contrary, it’s more like a buttery pastry; still pulls apart easily, but doesn’t crumble in your hands.
+No, on the contrary, it’s more like a buttery pastry.
+It still pulls apart easily, but doesn’t crumble in your hands.
 Just be sure not to overwork the dough.
-Stir together quickly and then bring together using your hands, add the fruit or chocolate chips and form into a ¾ inch thick piece of dough, cut into your triangles or use a biscuit cutter to punch out, pop on the parchment lined sheet and bake for 13 – 20 minutes, on the lesser side for the mini scone.
+Stir the ingredients together quickly and then bring together using your hands.
+Add the fruit or chocolate chips and form into a ¾ inch thick piece of dough.
+Then choose to cut into your triangles or use a biscuit cutter to punch out.
+Pop on the parchment lined sheet and bake for 13 – 20 minutes, on the lesser side for the mini scone.
 You can also substitute the butter for a non dairy stick of butter (7 tablespoons), just be sure to freeze it and grate it in.

 Gluten Free Blueberry Vanilla Scones or Gluten Free Chocolate Chip Scones

-7 tablespoons of butter or non-dairy butter, salted, frozen and grated (if using unsalted, add 1/4 teaspoon of salt)
+- 7 tablespoons butter or non-dairy butter, salted, frozen and grated (if using unsalted, add 1/4 teaspoon of salt)

-1 tablespoon of vanilla paste, gluten free or pure vanilla extract, gluten free
+- 1 tablespoon vanilla paste gluten free or pure vanilla extract, gluten free

 - Preheat the oven to 400 degrees F.